api-search/explore/_apis/twilio/properties/sync-openapi.md

                 $ref: '#/components/schemas/sync.v1.service.sync_list'
           description: OK
       security:
         - accountSid_authToken: []
       operationId: FetchSyncList
       x-maturity:
         - GA
+      summary: Retrieve Service List
     delete:
       description: ''
       tags:
+        - Sync
+        - Services
-      - SyncV1SyncList
+        - Lists
       parameters:
         - name: ServiceSid
           in: path
+          description: >-
-        description: The SID of the [Sync Service](https://www.twilio.com/docs/sync/api/service) with the Sync List resource to delete.
+            The SID of the [Sync
+            Service](https://www.twilio.com/docs/sync/api/service) with the Sync
+            List resource to delete.
           schema:
             type: string
           required: true
         - name: Sid
           in: path
+          description: >-
-        description: The SID of the Sync List resource to delete.
+            The SID of the Sync List resource to delete.
 Can be the Sync List resource's `sid` or its `unique_name`.
           schema:
             type: string
           required: true
       responses:
         '204':
           description: The resource was deleted successfully.
       security:
         - accountSid_authToken: []
       operationId: DeleteSyncList
       x-maturity:
         - GA
+      summary: Delete Service List
     post:
       description: ''
       tags:
+        - Sync
+        - Services
-      - SyncV1SyncList
+        - Lists
       parameters:
         - name: ServiceSid
           in: path
+          description: >-
-        description: The SID of the [Sync Service](https://www.twilio.com/docs/sync/api/service) with the Sync List resource to update.
+            The SID of the [Sync
+            Service](https://www.twilio.com/docs/sync/api/service) with the Sync
+            List resource to update.
           schema:
             type: string
           required: true
         - name: Sid
           in: path
+          description: >-
-        description: The SID of the Sync List resource to update.
+            The SID of the Sync List resource to update.
 Can be the Sync List resource's `sid` or its `unique_name`.
           schema:
             type: string
           required: true
       responses:
         '200':
           content: